tchen-research/RandNLA/intro.md

 The content would be appropriate for a short module on RandNLA in a numerical linear algebra course, or even as a weekend read for PhD students with a strong background in numerical linear algebra.

-The majority of the book is dedicated to a collection of RandNLA algorithms for core linear algebra tasks that can often serve as *drop in replacements* for classical linear algebra methods.
+The majority of the book is dedicated to a collection of RandNLA algorithms for core linear algebra tasks that can often serve as *drop in replacements* for classical linear algebra methods, while providing order-of-magnitude speedups 🤯.
 We view these methods as conceptually important and practically useful, especially for practitioners.
 These methods are characterized by the fact that their effectiveness is easily demonstrated in simple numerical experiments.
-For example, the [Randomized SVD](./05-Low-Rank-Approximation/randomized-svd.ipynb) can be implemented in just a few lines of code, and produces high-quality low-rank approximations orders of magnitude faster than the exact SVD.
+For example, the [Randomized SVD](./05-Low-Rank-Approximation/randomized-svd.ipynb) can be implemented in just a few lines of code, and produces high-quality low-rank approximations way faster than the exact SVD.

 We also provide an introduction to [sampling-based methods](./07-Sampling-Based-Methods/).